qxlqx/TDA-and-prendiction-with-stock-data/TDA-STOCK.md

 In Topological data analysis, it's vital to build topological data model for integrated data in multi-dimension.
-Make the values which has been forecast according to the data's distribution as a centre of sphere, and adjust radius value, by plotting it in a 3DAxes, forecast new data distribution in reasonable probability, and analyse data trend in spatial-temporal duality.
+Make the values which has been forecast according to the data distribution as a centre of sphere, and adjust radius value, by plotting it in a 3DAxes, forecast new data distribution in reasonable probability, and analyse data trend in spatial-temporal duality.

 Import packages for model construction.